 The key management personnel of the Academy Trust comprise the trustees and the senior leadership team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy Trust was £226,975 (2016: £1,162).
+The total amount of employee benefits (including employer pension contributions) received by key management personnel for their services to the Academy Trust was £265,926 (2017: £226,975).
+This year includes maternity cover for one of the key management personnel.

-8 Central services
+9 Central services